-Same goes for the ghosts in Act 2 of the same zone, especially when it is dark— they grow big and attack in numbers, and they can't be killed off permanently!
+The ghosts in Sandopolis Zone Act 2, especially when it is dark— they grow big and attack in numbers, and they can't be killed off permanently.

 The points from destroying successive robots or bricks went 100, 200, 500, 1000, and stays at 1000.
-But there is a mechanic left over from the original Sonic the Hedgehog: upon destroying the 13th object, the score jumps to 10,000.
-There is only one area in the original game this can be done (you can destroy 16 blocks in a row if you do it right), but there's also one in Sonic the Hedgehog 3: in Launch Base Zone, right near the beginning, there's an alarm that summons a flying robot.
-Doing a spindash in that alarm and staying there to keep setting off the alarm will summon robot after robot, which fly right into Sonic and are destroyed.
+But there is a mechanic left over from Sonic 1: upon destroying the 13th object, the score jumps to 10,000.
+There is only one area in the original game this can be done (you can destroy 16 blocks in a row if you do it right), but there's also one in Sonic 3: in Launch Base Zone, right near the beginning, there's an alarm that summons a flying robot.
+Doing a Spin Dash in that alarm and staying there to keep setting off the alarm will summon robot after robot, which fly right into Sonic and are destroyed.
 Since you get an extra life every 50,000 points, it's possible to rack up over 200 lives until either the life counter or score maxes out.)

 In Sonic 3 by itself, through some stage select hijinks, you can get the game to play music from the wrong stage.

-Have you ever wanted to hear Sonic & Knuckles' mid-boss theme while fighting a mid-boss in standalone Sonic 3?
+Have you ever wanted to hear the Sonic & Knuckles mid-boss theme while fighting a mid-boss in standalone Sonic 3?
 Here's how.
 Also, this fight plays the wrong (major boss rather than mid-boss) music to begin with...

 In Launch Base Zone, there is a part of the level where Robotnik in his Eggmobile tries to fly off with a box.
 However, he only flies off if the player jumps up to a certain height.
 As such, if the player is playing as Sonic and Tails, he can use the 2P controller to control Tails and attack Robotnik.
 After 256 hits, Robotnik pops like a regular badnik and releases either a blue bird or a white chicken.
 See the video here.
 Now we know the real reason as to why he was called Eggman.

-In Sonic 3 alone, you can bounce with the bubble shield as Super Sonic.
-This got fixed in S 3 K however, and doesn't work with the other shields in Sonic 3 alone.
+In Sonic 3 alone, you can bounce with the Water Shield as Super Sonic.
+This got fixed in Sonic 3 & Knuckles, however, and doesn't work with the other shields in Sonic 3 alone.

-HSQ: Angel Island being engulfed in flames, Sonic being nearly bombed by an airship, Eggman destroying an entire temple, Eggman stealing the Master Emerald, and Super Sonic chasing Eggman down through space.
+"Holy Shit!"
+Quotient: Angel Island being engulfed in flames, Sonic being nearly bombed by an airship, Eggman destroying an entire temple, Sonic snowboarding down a tall mountain, Eggman stealing the Master Emerald, and Super Sonic chasing Eggman down through space.
 And may we say that all this was achieved on the Sega Genesis?

 Marble Garden's boss can be annoying to defeat with Tails alone.
 While Knuckles faces a entirely different boss and Sonic can hop on Robotnik's head with no problem, Tails must carefully fly towards the lower part of his pod taking care to not hit either the drill in its front or the fire on its back, since his tails are the only part that can cause damage while flying.

-Many of the Super Emerald stages in Sonic 3 & Knuckles are headaches, if only because their level design is really weird.
+That One Sidequest: Many of the Super Emerald stages in Sonic 3 & Knuckles are headaches, if only because their level design is really weird.

-Visual Effects of Awesome: The game demonstrates 2D animation techniques that were unheard of for the Sixteen Bit Era.
-Highlights include the incredible pseudo-3D effect in the special stages, the water in the background matching up perfectly when underwater, and parallax scrolling that actually makes the backgrounds look like an actual world.
+Visual Effects of Awesome: The game demonstrates 2D animation techniques that were unheard of for the 16-bit era.
+Highlights include the incredible pseudo-3D effect in the Special Stages, the water in the background matching up perfectly when underwater, and parallax scrolling that actually makes the backgrounds look like an actual world.